Skip to main content

 (D) Prior authorization

-Dangerous drugs not listed in accordance with paragraph (C) of this rule that are medically necessary for treatment require prior authorization; however, noncovered drugs listed in paragraphs (B)(1) to (B)(6) of this rule and APIs and excipients not on the list described in paragraph (A)(3) of this rule are not eligible for prior authorization.
+Dangerous drugs not listed in accordance with paragraph (C) of this rule that are medically necessary for treatment require prior authorization; however, noncovered drugs listed in paragraphs (B)(1) to (B)(5) of this rule and APIs and excipients not on the list described in paragraph (A)(3) of this rule are not eligible for prior authorization.

-(1) Prior authorization of pharmacy services will be administered in compliance with section 1927 of the Social Security Act (January 1, 2020), including a response by telephone or other telecommunication device within twenty-four hours of receipt of a request for prior authorization, and provisions for the dispensing of a seventy-two-hour supply of a COD in an emergency situation.
+(1) Prior authorization of pharmacy services is administered in compliance with section 1927 of the Social Security Act (January 1, 2020), including a response by telephone or other telecommunication device within twenty-four hours of receipt of a request for prior authorization, and provisions for the dispensing of a seventy-two-hour supply of a COD in an emergency situation.

-(2) Drugs not listed in accordance with paragraph (C) of this rule may be covered with prior authorization if medical necessity is documented, the drug is not excluded per paragraphs (B)(1) to (B)(6) of this rule, and a drug that does not require prior authorization cannot be used.
+(2) Drugs not listed in accordance with paragraph (C) of this rule may be covered with prior authorization if medical necessity is documented, the drug is not excluded per paragraphs (B)(1) to (B)(5) of this rule, and a drug that does not require prior authorization cannot be used.

 (3) Prior authorization must be obtained from ODM or its designee before the drug claim may be paid.
 All requests must be submitted in accordance with instructions issued by ODM or its designee.